neuropsychology/ComplexSpan/README.md

 2. Click on the green button to begin the task
 3. Enter participant number and session number
 4. Run task (instruct participants not to press "Enter" at any point during the task unless required, as the experiment would quit if so)
-5. Task outputs 3 files: an excel file, a text document, and a psydat file
+5. Task outputs 3 files: a csv file, a text document, and a psydat file

 ### Preprocess the data